Professor Mark Thomson is Executive Chair of the Science and Technology Facilities Council (STFC).

 Professor Thomson has held national and international research leadership roles at the forefront of particle physics in both neutrino physics and collider physics.
-Most recently, he has been the co-leader of the Deep Underground Neutrino Experiment (DUNE), a collaboration of over 1000 scientists, working towards the construction of a major new project in the US.
-He was the scientific lead for the recent £65M UK investment in DUNE, which has secured the UK’s leading role in the construction of DUNE.
+Most recently, he has been the co-leader of the Deep Underground Neutrino Experiment (DUNE), a collaboration of over 1000 scientists and engineers.

 Beyond his own research, Professor Thomson has held numerous research oversight roles in the UK and abroad.
-He has worked closely with STFC in various capacities, including chairing its main peer review body.
-In 2013, he published “Modern Particle Physics”, a textbook that has been widely adopted for undergraduate courses at universities around the globe.
+In 2013, he published ‘Modern Particle Physics’, a textbook that has been widely adopted for undergraduate courses at universities around the world.